Why adopt a multi-cloud solution?

 As each provider will have its own set of service level agreements (SLAs), it can be challenging to keep on top of all these without help.
 An effective solution should be able to pull together all availability and performance information, as well as "have the ability to carry out synthetic transactions against defined services and applications, show overall system health, and monitor response times and latency," states Compare the Cloud.

 However, this route may not be for every enterprise, particularly if there are worries about ceding control.
 In this case, businesses can still take advantage of multi-cloud management tools in order to meet the challenges of this environment.
-Meenagi Venkat, Vice-President of Technical Sales and Solutioning at IBM Cloud, said: "Such tools can help you to configure, provision and deploy development environments, as well as integrate service management from a single, self-service interface."
+Meenagi Venkat, Vice-President of Technical Sales and Solutioning at IBM Cloud, said:

 However a firm chooses to go about managing its cloud, attempting to monitor and control each individual cloud manually will likely prove to be a complex and time-consuming struggle.
 Putting in place a clear plan, embracing management tools or even partnering with an expert in the field can take much of the hassle out of multi-cloud environments.